dbushell/dbushell.com/src/data/blog/2010/2010-04-29-design-heroes-2.md

 Another cool feature I added is navigation by arrow keys (up/down).
 The final big change is the ability to post a comment on each bookmark.
 Hopefully this will make the site a lot more engaging.

-And finally, [Design Heroes is on twitter!](http://twitter.com/dsgnheroes) So go follow.

 [http://designheroes.co.uk](http://designheroes.co.uk)